Understanding How University Guidelines Address Privacy and Security Issues of Generative AI in Academic Settings: Findings

+Universities first recognize the need for GenAI to comply with existing legal obligations.
+This is stated explicitly in UCT's guidance for example: \textit{``publicly available (non-personal) data may be used with AI tools.
+For any sensitive data, consider legal, regulatory, or contractual obligations before use''} The awareness of the inextricability of University GenAI guidelines and existing legal frameworks also entails an acknowledgement of the need for universities to continuously update their GenAI guidelines due to the evolving technological and legal landscape:

-\textit{``It is anticipated that this document will be updated regularly and interact with other sources of policy, ethics, and governing legal authority.''} (UPenn)
+\begin{leftquote} \textit{``this document will be updated regularly and interact with other sources of policy, ethics, and governing legal authority.''} (UPenn) \end{leftquote}

-Nevertheless, universities' improvements and adaption stand on existing privacy regulations and frameworks that vary.
-The nation-level privacy and security regulations vary across different countries.
+\textit{\textbf{National regulatory frameworks anchoring privacy governance rather than AI governance.}} At the same time, because universities' adaptation stands on existing privacy regulations, they vary across jurisdictions.
+Differences in national privacy and security regulations therefore shape the robustness and precision of university GenAI guidelines from a privacy and security standpoint.
 For universities in the US, privacy practices are governed by policies at different levels -- \textit{``Federal, state, and local laws as well as Caltech policies [that] may limit data that can be disclosed''} (Caltech).
-US universities frequently mention HIPPA (Health Insurance Portability and Accountability Act)~\cite{hhs-url25} which guides their sensitive data classification frameworks discussed previously in \S~\ref{ss:rq1}.
+US universities frequently mention HIPAA (Health Insurance Portability and Accountability Act)~\cite{hhs-url25} which guides their sensitive data classification frameworks discussed previously in \S~\ref{ss:rq1}.
 US universities also rely on FERPA~\cite{ferpa2011} that protects children's education records and gives their parents the right to access and control the data.
-This regulation surpasses HIPPA in regulating the usage of students' medical records.
+This regulation surpasses HIPAA in regulating the usage of students' medical records.